How to Configure Microsoft Entra ID as a SAML Identity Provider in Keycloak

 Before starting, make sure you have:

-• A running Keycloak instance (version 22 or later).
-You can spin one up locally with the Skycloak Docker Compose Generator, or use a managed Keycloak host like Skycloak.
+• A running Keycloak instance on a recent release (26.x is the current line, and anything from 22 onward uses the same SAML broker UI).
+You can spin one up locally with the Skycloak Docker Compose Generator, or skip the server babysitting entirely with managed Keycloak hosting.

 • A Microsoft Entra ID tenant with at least the Application Administrator or Cloud Application Administrator role.